apache/sedona/docs/api/sql/Optimizer.md

 ## Distance join

 Introduction: Find geometries from A and geometries from B such that the distance of each geometry pair is less or equal than a certain distance.
-It supports the planar Euclidean distance calculators `ST_Distance` and `ST_HausdorffDistance` and the meter-based geodesic distance calculators `ST_DistanceSpheroid` and `ST_DistanceSphere`.
+It supports the planar Euclidean distance calculators `ST_Distance`, `ST_HausdorffDistance`, `ST_FrechetDistance` and the meter-based geodesic distance calculators `ST_DistanceSpheroid` and `ST_DistanceSphere`.

 Spark SQL Example for planar Euclidean distance: